maxjcoder/Burger/README.md

 * MySQL/JawsDB
 * Heroku deployment

 ## npm packages:
 * [Express] (https://www.npmjs.com/package/express) - Fast, unopinionated, minimalist web framework for node to handle routing.
 * [Express-Handlebars] (https://www.npmjs.com/package/express-handlebars) - A view engine that utilizes logicless Mustache templating language for Express that keep the view and the code separated.
 * [mysql] (https://www.npmjs.com/package/mysql) - A Node.js module driver for MySQL databases.
+* [Body-Parser](https://www.npmjs.com/package/body-parser) - Middleware - It parses your incoming request, assembles the chunks containing your form data, then creates this body object filled it with your form data.
+* [Method-Override](https://www.npmjs.com/package/method-override) - Middleware - Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.

 #### Directory structure